School reopening without adherence to COVID-19 protocols dangerous — ASUU

 “COVID-19 pandemic is still very much with us.
 It is in recognition of this fact that the government itself has rolled out certain conditions to be met before schools are reopened.”

-According to the ASUU chairman, How many of our public institutions can confidently vouch for the safety of our children given the available facilities such as: provision of running water for hand washing; social distancing among students.
+According to the ASUU chairman, How many of our public institutions can confidently vouch for the safety of our children given the available facilities such as the provision of running water for handwashing; social distancing among students.

 Comments